-Swimming is a great form of exercise for everyone, especially if you are living with any type of diabetes or at risk of developing type 2 or gestational diabetes.
+Swimming is a great form of exercise for everyone, especially if you're living with diabetes or are at risk of developing type 2 or gestational diabetes.

-- gives you more energy
+- give you more energy and help you sleep

-- helps improve your overall fitness
+- help to improve your overall fitness

 - help you manage your weight

 - be better for painful or stiff joints than other types of exercise

 - help to look after your blood pressure and cholesterol and keep your heart healthy

 As we’ve mentioned, swimming isn’t just good for your physical health, it can be great for your emotional health too.
 Going for a gentle swim can lead to the release of feel-good hormones called endorphins, which can help to lift your mood.

 “Swimming was a new thing for me, you can exercise your whole body and it’s a fantastic way of de-stressing from all the pressure of work.”